555-555-5555

 Sleep is vitally important for recovery.
 Read my sleep hygiene tips here.
 Try melatonin to help; it’s actually quite anti-inflammatory and may help fight both Covid and long Covid.
 Get early sun exposure to help regulate circadian rhythm.
 And sun exposure is good for mood and vitamin D levels.
 We spend way too much time indoors!

 If you’re struggling with anosmia or hyposmia, click here for my article on it.
 Zinc, lion’s mane, and alpha lipoic acid may help.
 Interestingly, researchers have found that drinking 2 strong cups of coffee per day may help you recover your sense of taste.
-There isn’t a lot of research on this, but the study is in this video around 19.30.

 Finally, around 10% of people who have long Covid get remarkably better after being vaccinated, likely because the immune boosting effects of the vaccine help clear infection.